 In one of our newsletters, we have discussed the problem of toxic bile.
 And if you are concerned with your gallbladder and liver as much as you are worried about brain fog, it is important to understand this phenomenon.
 All gallbladder problems and all bile issues have a toxic component.
 Gallstones form from what is called lithocholic (stone forming) acid which is a toxic bile salt.
 But before it gets that far, the imbalance in the bile acids has already been underway.
 People who have undergone gallbladder surgery are in much trouble because the imbalance only gets worse with more toxic bile causing all sorts of problems both upstream and down.

 Toxic bile causes inflammation in the sphincters – pyloric or stomach sphincter as well as the sphincter of Oddi emptying bile into the duodenum of the small intestine.
 When inflamed, these muscles no longer contract as well as they normally would, which allows for the back-up of bile into the stomach and into the pancreas.

 Toxic bile can cause various gallbladder diseases, GDER or gastro-(stomach) duodenal-(small intestine)-esophageal reflux, GERD, pancreatitis, and brain fog among others.

 How else can the biliary system cause brain fog?

 Another prime responsibility of the liver is its role in carbohydrate metabolism.
-Although the gallbladder by itself does not produce energy, it definitely has a significant participation in the process of breaking down food through its concentration, regulation, and secretion of the bile.
-A combination of toxins within the body system plus lowered energy levels are a sure recipe for disaster.
+Although the gallbladder by itself does not produce energy, it definitely has significant participation in the process of breaking down food through its concentration, regulation, and secretion of the bile.
+A combination of toxins within the body system plus lowered energy levels is a sure recipe for disaster.
 This is why patients with non-alcoholic fatty liver, gallstones, diabetes, and other related diseases often experience symptoms including brain fog.

 So What Can We Do About It?